NVIDIA/DeepLearningExamples/PyTorch/SpeechRecognition/Jasper/README.md

 This includes data preparation scripts, training and inference scripts.
 Both training and inference scripts offer the option to use Automatic Mixed Precision (AMP) to benefit from Tensor Cores for better performance.

-In addition to providing the hyperparameters for training a model checkpoint, we publish a thorough inference analysis across different NVIDIA GPU platforms, for example, DGX-1, DGX-2 and T4.
+In addition to providing the hyperparameters for training a model checkpoint, we publish a thorough inference analysis across different NVIDIA GPU platforms, for example, DGX A100, DGX-1, DGX-2 and T4.

-This model is trained with mixed precision using Tensor Cores on NVIDIA Volta GPUs and evaluated on Volta and Turing GPUs.
+This model is trained with mixed precision using Tensor Cores on Volta, Turing, and the NVIDIA Ampere GPU architectures.
 Therefore, researchers can get results 3x faster than training without Tensor Cores, while experiencing the benefits of mixed precision training.
 This model is tested against each NGC monthly container release to ensure consistent accuracy and performance over time.

 The original paper takes the output of the Jasper acoustic model and shows results for 3 different decoding variations: greedy decoding, beam search with a 6-gram language model and beam search with further rescoring of the best ranked hypotheses with Transformer XL, which is a neural language model.
 Beam search and the rescoring with the neural language model scores are run on CPU and result in better word error rates compared to greedy decoding.
 This repository provides instructions to reproduce greedy decoding results.
 To run beam search or rescoring with TransformerXL, use the following scripts from the [openseq2seq](https://github.com/NVIDIA/OpenSeq2Seq) repository: